-- Duty free lunch at all levels-minimum of a continuous thirty (30) minutes uninterrupted, plus passing time-not to exceed of at least five (5) minutes. - 2.
+- 1. Duty free lunch at all levels-minimum of a continuous thirty (30) minutes uninterrupted, plus passing time of at least five (5) minutes preceded by a five (5) minute duty free passing time and immediately followed by an additional five (5) minute duty free passing time. - 2.
 Preparation time:

 Preparation time will be given in continuous, uninterrupted minutes with the exception of an emergency or an unavoidable interruption.
-Use of this time for preparation shall be determined by the teacher, with the exception of an emergency or an unavoidable interruption.
+Use of this time for preparation shall be determined by the teacher.